hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/01_alignment.md

 ##### Running our script iteratively as a job submission to the LSF scheduler

-**The above script will run in an interactive session for one file at a time.
-If we wanted to run this script as a job submission to LSF, and with only one command have LSF run through the analysis for all your input fastq files?**
+**The above script will run in an interactive session for one file at a time, but what if we wanted to run this script as a job submission to LSF, and with only one command have LSF run through the analysis for all your input fastq files?**

 To run the above script iteratively for all of the files on a worker node via the job scheduler, we need to create a **new submission script** that will need 2 important components: